dfinity/motoko/doc/md/pipes.md

 do { let p = <exp1>; <exp2> }
 ```

 The otherwise inaccessible placeholder identifier `p` can only referenced by the placeholder expression `_`.
+Multiple references to `_` are allowed and refer to the same value within the same pipe operation.

 Note that using `_` as an expression outside of a pipe operation, where it is undefined, is an error.